Russell-Waterhouse/blog/content/post/ai_june_2026.md

 led me to my rules of software development with AI:

-1. if the code is going to be thrown away, toss an AI agent at it, don't bother reviewing output.
+1. If the code is going to be thrown away, toss an AI agent at it, don't bother reviewing output.
-2. if the code is going to be maintained and I don't know exactly how I would implement it, don't use any AI code (though a little brainstorming with AI is ok as a jumping off point).
+2. If the code is going to be maintained and I don't know exactly how I would implement it, don't use any AI code (though a little brainstorming with AI is OK as a jumping off point).
-3. if the code is going to be maintained and I know exactly how I would implement it, throw an AI agent at it once.
+3. If the code is going to be maintained and I know exactly how I would implement it, throw an AI agent at it once.
 If an agent can't get it in one shot, don't try again.
 Review the output closely and edit it manually.
-4. use agents, not tab-complete.
+4. Use agents, not tab-complete.

 This does a few things:

-1. where I want to move fast and have the confidence and knowledge to move fast, I can move faster with AI.
+1. Where I want to move fast and have the confidence and knowledge to move fast, I can move faster with AI.
-2. where I don't have the knowleddge to move fast, I'm forced to slow down and learn.
+2. Where I don't have the knowledge to move fast, I'm forced to slow down and learn.
 3. I never get trapped into a loop of "pull the slot machine and hope."
 4. I still know how the code works and can still write code very quickly.
 My skills aren't degrading.